-The biggest influence on your child is you and your greatest responsibility is to protect your child from harm and bring them up safely.
+The biggest influence on your child is you.
+Your greatest responsibility is to protect your child from harm and bring them up safely.

 A professional may contact you to ask you to help them set up any extra help your child may need.
 More information is at www.shetland.gov.uk/children_and_families/GIRFEC.asp